 Therapy, exercise and rest

 Treating fibromyalgia means a multi-pronged approach.
-Physical therapies and regular gentle exercises like yoga, swimming, and cycling are often an effective way to handle this condition – in conjunction with other treatments and products.
+Physical therapies and regular gentle exercises like yoga, swimming, and cycling are often effective way to handle this condition – in conjunction with other treatments and products.
 It is important to get plenty of rest and regulate sleep cycles as much as possible.
 Meditation has helped many people, as has massage and acupuncture.

 A balanced, clean diet